-There are eight parts to this document:
+There are seven parts to this document:

 - This is the main document.
 It provides details of the solution, impacts, costs, benefits/drawbacks and proposed implementation approach.
-It also summarises the Workgroup's key views on the areas set by the Panel in its Terms of Reference, and contains details of the Workgroup's membership and full Terms of Reference. - Attachment A contains the Modification Proposal Form. - Attachment B contains the draft redlined changes to the BSC for P372. - Attachment C contains the draft Code Subsidiary Document for P372. - Attachment D contains the draft redlined changes to BSCP40 for P372. - Attachment E contains the proposed Terms of Reference for the new Panel Committee. - Attachment F contains the Business Requirements for P372. - Attachment G contains the full responses received to the Workgroup's Assessment Procedure Consultation.
+It also summarises the Workgroup's key views on the areas set by the Panel in its Terms of Reference, and contains details of the Workgroup's membership and full Terms of Reference. - Attachment A contains the draft redlined changes to the BSC for P372. - Attachment B contains the draft Code Subsidiary Document for P372. - Attachment C contains the draft redlined changes to BSCP40 for P372. - Attachment D contains the proposed Terms of Reference for the new Panel Committee. - Attachment E contains the Business Requirements for P372. - Attachment F contains the full responses received to the Workgroup's Assessment Procedure Consultation.